Aiven-Labs/preparing-data-for-opensearch-and-rag/workshop/README.md

 # Getting Started with this Workshop

-In this workshop we will use Aiven for Apache Kafka® to deploy and manage our Apache Kafka® Service.
+In this workshop we will use Aiven for OpenSearch® to deploy and manage our OpenSearch® Service.

 We'll also be using this notebook environment.
-By the end of this notebook, you will have:
+Before we start the workshop, you will need to:

-- Created an Aiven Account
-- Created a Aiven for Apache Kafka® service
-- Downloaded your needed ssl certificates
 - Setup your developer environment
+- Create an Aiven Account

 ## Setting up your workspace